 I began showing in the Art District on Santa Fe at the Denver Art Society Feb 2013.
 The Denver Art Society is a rare and valuable gem.
 I joined at $50 a month with weekly volunteer shifts on Mondays and Tuesdays.
 I enjoyed the space and its radical self reliance principles.
 I helped to build the Underground studios starting in Feb 2014.
 As a collective we agreed to bring the basement up to code and parcel it out as studio rentals to help pay the rent and bills of the Denver Art Society.
 The collective is an all volunteer team of artists of all kinds.
 Winter and Spring of 2014, I helped haul ruble and hang drywall to build the Underground that houses my studio and hosts patrons who visit everyday DAS is open.

 April 2014, my dear friend Sara Visvader and I completed a backpacking trip to Waipio Valley on the Big Island of Hawaii.
 We also completed a month long yoga teacher training in Kona, Hawaii through Konalani Ashram, part of Shambhava Kundalini Yoga, where I currently practice.
 I found the training to be first of all: life changing; one of the most insightful, inspiring, and eye opening experiences of my life.
-We finished our journey on the “family island” Kauai, getting tattoos at Kulture Tattoo from Samual Shaw.
-Samual designed and crafted the tibal piece encompassing one quarter of my body.
+We finished our journey on the family island of Kauai, getting tattoos at Kulture Tattoo from Samual Shaw.
+Samual designed and crafted the tribal piece on the right side of my body incorporating the artistic styles of both Southwest Puebloan art and Pacific Islander.
 This piece is an expression and appreciation for my native ancestry and growth in Colorado and Hawaii.
-From ages 5 to 27, my family went to Hawaii for Christmas and New Years with my Japanese Hawaiian Aunty who would go home during the holidays to see her family.
+From ages 5 to 27, my family went to Hawaii for Christmas and New Years with my Japanese Hawaiian Auntie who would go home during the holidays to see her family.
 The images of my tattoo speak towards my ancestral Puebloan and Spanish roots dating back to the 1700s when Colorado was part of Mexico.
-The Hawk, is one of my spirit animals; being of both the land and heavans, the Hawk’s vision and power bridge the gap between the physical and metaphysical, just like me.
+The hawk, is one of my spirit animals: a being of both the land and heavans, the hawk’s vision and power bridge the gap between the physical and metaphysical, just like me.

 After completing my Yoga Teacher Training, I returned to Boulder and Denver for the summer.
-Upon arriving home, my boyfriend, David Kieres, of 5 years ended our relationship.
-This was devastating to me, we were practically married and the break up felt like a divorce.
+Upon arriving home, my boyfriend of 5 years ended our relationship.
+This was devastating for me, we were practically married and the break up felt like a divorce.
 Soon everything else was to crumble in the span of 6 weeks, mid-May through end of June 2014.
-Both of my brothers were dealing with violent and terrible drug addictions and manic from their mental illness.
-My third friend in 18 months committed suicide; I was working full time landscaping; the lease of the house Dave and I rented was up at the end of June; Dave was graduating from massage school with family visiting and then a family vacation at the end of June.
+Both of my brothers were on hard times causing Mom and Dad stress.
+My third friend in 18 months committed suicide; I was working full time landscaping; the lease of our rental house was ending in June; my boyfriend was graduating from massage school with family visiting and and we were going our separate ways after years.

-Dave helped me move into my new studio I had just started renting at the Denver Art Society.
-My studio was in the Underground that I helped build earlier that spring.
+I move into my new studio I had just started renting at the Denver Art Society.
+My studio was in the Underground which I helped build earlier that spring.
 It did not have any electricity or lights, all were installed in July 2014.
 My first First Friday in my studio was lit with shop lights with my art on Mexican blankets on the floor while I painted the walls.

 My schedule was so packed with hosting, moving, helping my family, working full time, and starting my new studio.
 I channeled all the loss and grief through the meditation practice I gained the month before in the yoga teacher training.
-I was meditating 2 hours and doing an hour of yoga every day to stay focused and not drown in sorrow and exhaustion.
+I was meditating 2 hours and doing an hour of yoga every day to stay focused.
 By the end of June, I still didn’t have a place to live or move to.
-Dave was gone on a family vacation and it was up to me and my brother Ned to move everything out and clean the house.
-Ned was dealing with felony charges and was so emaciated from drug addiction, he was 24 years old and going bald from malnutrition.
-Both of my brothers were in a similar state and moving into my parents house in Boulder.
-There was no room for me and my things so I needed to find a place to go.
-Thankfully, my friends Mark and Eric Ciccone let me store my belongings in their garage and stay with them until I found a place to live.
+Dave was gone and it was up to me and my brother Ned to move everything out and clean the house.
+Both of my brothers Sam and Ned were also on hard times.
+Thankfully, my friends Mark and Eric Ciccone of the local band Rastasaurus, had a place for my belongings in their garage until I found a place to live.
 I couldn’t be more grateful, I truly needed their help!

 Summer of 2014, was spent working, taking care of my brothers, mom, and dad.
-This summer was heartbreaking as more bad news and traumatizing events unfolded.
-As my foundation crumbled, I surrendered my life and everything to god and myself.
+This summer was heartbreaking as more bad news unfolded.
+As my foundation crumbled, I surrendered my life and everything.
 I realized that the rubble that was my broken reality had all been assembled by no other designer than your’s truly.
 All this instability and heartbreak had manifested in one way or another by my own doing, I accepted my responsibility in it all.
 To this realization, I gave everything up to god and universe.
 I had nothing left and no direction except to practice kundalini yoga at the local Shoshoni Ashram, the sister Ashram to Konalani.
 I continued my yoga teacher trainings, gaining certificates in Ayurvedic lifestyle therapies, and level 1 meditation teacher training.
 I did a lot of mantra and meditation, I opened up to all possibilities and learned how to be present with each moment.
-Upon my surrender to god and forces I perceived larger than me I was intuitively guided to revisit my astrological chart.
+My surrender intuitively guided me to revisit my astrological chart.
 Now that I was free of attachment, I could begin working on the guidebook drafted the day I was born.
-In my chart, the stars all align to be an artist, its all right there, plane and simple.
+In my chart, the stars all align to be an artist, its all right there!
 That is my karmaic role on this earth and for this life time as Grace Noel.
-Empowered by this realization, I began the long journey through the jungle of my consciousness and karma.
-After trying so many different paths, the toa of the artist began to unfold.
+Empowered by this realization, I began the journey through the jungle of my consciousness and karma.
+After trying so many different paths, the path of the artist began to unfold.